 How you’ll feel after sterilization depends on your general health, the type of procedure you had, and how well you deal with pain.

 You may feel tired and your belly might hurt a little.
-You can sometimes feel dizzy, nauseous, crampy, or have belly pain.
-People who get Essure may have vaginal discharge that’s like a light menstrual period.
+You can sometimes feel dizzy, nauseous, crampy, or have pain in your belly.

 Most symptoms only last a short time.
 But call your doctor immediately if you: